Manga

 Today, Manga is a thriving and, some parts, an exclusive area for many Cartagenian professionals.
 Manga is a very family-oriented, quiet, and safe neighborhood with enough small eateries to keep a person’s stomach very full.

 Manga had become another one of my favorite places to live and dwell.
-Once I had left the ITACO hotel, I found a house that was being rented out.
+Once I had left the ITACO hotel, I found a house that was being rented out as an Airbnb.
 I saw the place online and there was a room in the back that had seemed very spacious and private.
-I had decided to rent it out for one week and if I really liked it then I would stay longer.
+I had decided to rent it out for one week.
+I had decided that if I really liked, it then I would stay longer.

 25th Street on a slow day, and the town homes where I stayed

-Once I had arrived at Manga, my Airbnb was on 25th street and it was very busy.
-I lady met me at the gate and she had welcomed me into her house.
+Once I had arrived in Manga, my Airbnb was on 25th street and it was very busy.
+I met a lady at the gate of the Airbnb and she had welcomed me into her house.
 She then took me to my room and showed me where I would be staying.
 The room was exactly what I had seen in the photos online.

 It was small and quaint.
-However, there was just one problem, it was not my size.
-The bed was too small.
+However, there was just one problem, the bed was not my size.
+It was too small.
 Since I had paid for the entire week, I had realized that this would be my home for about seven days.

 I will say that I did meet a couple from France that I wound up befriending.
 They were travelers too.
-We had such great conversations throughout the day.
+We had such great conversations throughout the day in the kitchen area.
 I really enjoyed them because they had been to so many places across the U.S. and they were so thrilled about the next places that they were traveling to.
 If I am not mistaken, at the time, they had just come back from Peru.
-They were able to go up to Machu Picchu in Peru.
+They were able to go up to Machu Picchu in Peru and visit the entire area.
+Incidentally, if you decide to book a trip to Machu Picchu, you will have to be on the bus really early in the morning for the trip.
+I was not aware of that.
+It's just good to know when scheduling your itinerary.

-What most travelers told me about visiting Machu Picchu was that you have to get up really early to ride the buses up.
-They told me that it was very cloudy in the morning, and it is difficult to see much until the sun is out completely.
+This is what most travelers told me about visiting Machu Picchu.
+They also told me that it was very cloudy in the morning, and it is difficult to see much until the sun is out completely.
+Of course, the area is very mountainous and so you can expect to see a lot of clouds when going up to the sites.

-They really had a similar fire of travel as I did.
-We had some of the best conversations in the kitchen of area where we often met.
+My new friends from France really had a similar fire of travel as I did.
+We had some of the best conversations in the kitchen area where we often met.
 I knew that I was going to miss them once I had left.
-They were a very gracious couple.
+They were a very kind and gracious couple.

 Enjoyed walking over to Carulla's grocery store during the day

-The Carulla grocery store was just a block away.
+The Carulla grocery store, by the way, was just a block away from my Airbnb.
 I would often walk over there to do my shopping.
-Carulla was a very clean grocery store.
+Carulla's was a very clean and high-end grocery store.
 Not only that, but they had a deli near the back of the store where people would often eat and dine.
-Carulla was just a block away from where I had stayed until I moved further up the road to 26th street.
+Since Carulla's was just a block away from where I had stayed, I would walk there quite often.
+It was not until I had moved farther up the road to 26th street did it seem like a serious walk.

-Once I had moved, I had a much longer walk to the store.
-It was those walks that had caused me to want to go back to my old small place just around the corner.
-However, after a while I really just became used to the walk.
+Once I had moved, I could really feel the walk to the store.
+It was a little far.
+It turned into one of those walks that had caused me to want to go back to my old Airbnb just around the corner.
+However, after a while, I really just became used to the walk.

 A view of Manga from Getsemani